Fitting Skirting Boards | A How To Guide

 Fitting the new skirting boards

-Now the old skirting is off, you're ready to fit your new ones!
+Now the old skirting is off, you're ready to fit your new ones.
+So, how do you attach skirting boards?

 It will help to start with the longest wall that has internal corners.
 You will need to measure this wall and then mark the measurement on the top of a length of skirting so that you know where you need to cut it.